Table of Contents

 Avoid late nights to reduce unsubscribes.

 You can also schedule messages for upcoming deadlines & events so you never miss a key date.
+Smart scheduled messages help teams save time and maintain consistent communication with current students throughout the semester.

 Read Also: The Most Optimum Times to Send Nonprofit Text Blasts